google-marketing-solutions/bqflow/README.md

   1. Set up the [schedule tab](https://console.cloud.google.com/compute/instances/instanceSchedules?&tab=instanceSchedules).
   1. Start adding workflows to your drive folder and sharing with the service email address from step one.
      * For security reasons workflows have to be in [DRIVE FOLDER LINK].
-     * Edit JSON files from your machine using [Google Drive For Desktop](https://www.google.com/drive/download/).
+     * Edit JSON/YAML files from your machine using [Google Drive For Desktop](https://www.google.com/drive/download/).

 ## Authentication Credentials